 This was a lot less risky than the time I did the same thing with a $150 Christmas goose.
 And luckily, thanks to the fairly straightforward technique involved, it turned out a lot better than that catering semi-disaster.
 In fact, the cauliflower mashed potatoes were so easy and foolproof, I went right home and started dreaming up other flavor combinations to try beyond the usual butter and chive nonsense.

-Ever since this Peking chicken recipe, I’ve become a huge fan of subbing coconut oil for butter to add body and richness to healthier dishes (I like this brand).
+Ever since this Peking chicken recipe, I’ve become a huge fan of subbing coconut oil for butter to add body and richness to healthier dishes.
 So with this in mind, I decided to whip up my cauliflower mashed potatoes with a few tablespoons, and then top them with an Asian-inspired pumpkin seed scallion pesto.

 The combination was a most excellent bed for this Gluten-Free Meatloaf with Ginger-Sriracha Glaze, and something I’m happy to now have in my back pocket for the next low carb friendly class.
 Also, I very much enjoyed tricking you guys into thinking the scallion pesto image was pistachio ice cream on instagram.